How it Works

 * **Data residency and regional isolation** — Scanner can operate in the same AWS region as your S3 buckets, ensuring your data and compute never leave a specific geographic area, supporting GDPR and other data residency requirements while avoiding cross-region transfer costs.

-* **Long-term, cost-effective retention** —Scanner index files can use any S3 storage tier that supports “GetObject” requests (Standard, Standard-Infrequent Access, Glacier Instant) while remaining searchable, helping meet regulatory retention periods efficiently and allowing you to control your costs
+* **Long-term, cost-effective retention** — Scanner index files remain searchable on any S3 storage tier that supports “GetObject” requests (Standard, Standard-Infrequent Access, Glacier Instant), helping meet regulatory retention periods efficiently and allowing you to control your costs.

 #### Secure by Default Architecture